 There are many misconceptions about the first year of franchising.
 One of the biggest is by opting to franchise you can fast-track sales.
 This isn’t necessarily true.

 Yes, by opting to franchise you can certainly save yourself a great deal of time in the beginning – after all, you don’t need to develop the product, content, market and/ or materials from scratch.
-However, a franchise is still a business – the pitfalls and challenges in the first year are the same as any other company.
-Starting and scaling a successful franchise takes a lot of hard work and can still be a big risk.
+Most franchises us a franchise digital marketing agency that will be able to help you become successful.
+Sometimes it is already included in the franchise fees.

 Having a product/ service nailed is certainly advantageous and means that the company has a good grounding, but there is a huge scope for error when it comes to developing and sticking to a sales plan.
 The fact is that sales skills are not innate, and many new franchisees don’t come from a sales background so they just don’t know where to start.